victor-kachesov/CMSSimple/README.md

 ```

 `GET /api/article/{id}` - return the article by id\
-Where id - article id
+Where id - an article id

 `POST /api/article` - add new article\
 Request body contract example: